 But what if I'm not up to slaving away in the kitchen?

 When you're already grumpy, you probably aren't feeling up to cooking a whole healthy meal for yourself.
 That's another reason we often resort to junk when we're upset!
-But if you get your meals delivered through Plated, the hardest work is done for you!
+But if you get your meals delivered through Hello Fresh, the hardest work is done for you!

-Plated delivers everything you need to create tasty, nutrient-rich meals right to your doorstep.
+Hello Fresh delivers everything you need to create tasty, nutrient-rich meals right to your doorstep.
 With pre-measured ingredients and a step-by-step recipe, all you have to do is put it all together!
-With past dishes like Fontina-Stuffed Chicken, Crispy Chickpea Bowls, and Pine Nut Crusted Salmon, you'll be feeling full and happy.
+With past dishes like Fontina-Stuffed Chicken, Crispy Chickpea Bowls, and Pine Nut-Crusted Salmon, you'll be feeling full and happy.
 You can even order dessert recipes!

 2. Drink A Cup Of Tea